 Key architectural and workflow patterns enable agentic AI for predictive inbound volume forecasting in distributed environments:

-- •Agent orchestration where autonomous agents coordinate forecasting, capacity planning, and execution actions across services, queues, and human tasks.
+- Agent orchestration where autonomous agents coordinate forecasting, capacity planning, and execution actions across services, queues, and human tasks.
+Agent-Assisted Project Audits: Scalable Quality Control Without Manual Review.

-- •Feature stores and data fusion to combine historical trends, real-time telemetry, and external signals (promotions, weather, holidays) into stable feature representations for models.
+- Feature stores and data fusion to combine historical trends, real-time telemetry, and external signals into stable feature representations for models.
+Agentic AI for Real-Time Safety Coaching: Monitoring High-Risk Manual Operations.

-- •Forecast-then-allocate loop where inbound volume forecasts feed capacity decisions, which in turn influence queueing policies, staffing shifts, and automation triggers.
+- Forecast-then-allocate loops where inbound volume forecasts feed capacity decisions, which in turn influence queueing policies, staffing shifts, and automation triggers.
+Agentic AI for Real-Time Cash Flow Forecasting: Managing Tight Manufacturing Margins.

 Additional practices include modular service boundaries, idempotent operations, and clear contracts between agents and core services to minimize cross-service coupling and reduce the blast radius of failures.